phoebe-project/phoebe-project.org/README.md

 * Please use the internal `Image` component from [common.jsx](./src/common.jsx) instead of adding html `<img>` tags manually.
 This makes sure to reference internal image sources correctly.

-* Static files (`static` vs `public`): large download files and legacy documentation/builds are stored EXTERNALLY on clusty and hosted by apache.
+* Static files (`static` vs `public`): large download files and legacy documentation/builds are stored **externally** and hosted by apache.
 Any large downloads that do not need to be placed under version control should be manually placed here in reasonably-named subdirectories.
 They can then be referenced via the `Link` component with `to='/static/whatever'`, which will handle writing the `<a>` tag correctly without using the Router.
 Any smaller files (images, logos, etc) can be placed in the repository's [public](./public) directory and can be referenced via the `Link` component with `to='/whatever'`.
 Be careful of name conflicts - any match within the public directory will be served first before falling back on the React-Router (for example: creating a `public/docs` directory could have unfortunate consequences).
 Additionally, `static/css` and `static/js` are configured (via apache) to point to the react `build/static` - so creating `css` or `js` directories in the `static` directory will have no effect and will not be accessible.

 ## Releasing a New Version of PHOEBE